Social Selling for B2B Marketing

 Adding value is a must.
 Social selling is not only about making interactions on Twitter or LinkedIn.
 Instead, it requires adding something useful or informative to the prospects each time you reach out.

-Keeping in mind the norms that differentiate the platform from its competition, you should develop content in a way that takes advantages of these differences.
+Keeping in mind the norms that differentiate the platform from its competition, you should develop content in a way that takes advantage of these differences.

 Simply pushing a message does not work in social selling as there is a lot more to it.
 Successful B2B marketers understand that their key advantage comes from creating meaningful relationships with their customers and establishing a reputation for reliability and trustworthiness.
 So the sales leaders need to prepare their sales teams for prospect’s conversations to share insights where required and to answer questions your peers might have.